 What kind of shots can I capture?

-Take a peek in our gallery to see what kind of shots you can expect to capture — they were all shot with a Canon digital SLR (an older model than the 1300D) and the Sigma wide-angle lens above.
+Take a peek in our Gallery to see what kind of shots you can expect to capture — they were all shot with a Canon digital SLR (many with a much older model than the 4000D) and the Sigma wide-angle lens above.

 Not that we like to brag but you can see how these high quality images jam packed with wide-angle wow factor will help you stand out on Rightmove, attract more enquiries, sell more property and get you closer to actually owning a Lamborghini!.